junzhaohu/project/final project outline.md

 ## ..      ...
 ```

-We decided to use Des Moines Internatioal Airport (DFW) as orgin.
+We decided to use Dallas/Fort Worth Airport (DFW) as orgin.

 ```r
 # qry will now work as a connector to the table 'myFlights' in my_db